ocheret/cheatle/README.md

 # cheatle
 Cheat at WORDLE and other 5 letter word games

-For fun, there are implementations in Python and Go.
-Eventually, there will be versions in Rust, Swift, C, C++, JavaScript (nodejs and in browser).
+For fun, there are implementations in Python, Go, and Rust.
+Eventually, there will be versions in Swift, C, C++, JavaScript (nodejs and in browser).

 Very simple command line interface.
 Case is ignored.